If I ever get lost or have to Bug Out in the wilderness, I hope that it will be near a stream, lake, or another water source.

 Scoop out more of the dirty mud.
 Line the outside of the hole with rocks, as you would with a well.
 Congratulations, now you have a seep!

 Water will flow into the seep.
-The rocks that you used to line the seep will keep out most of the dirt so you actually get water instead of mud.
-You will still need to filter the water though.
+The rocks you used to line the seep will keep out most of the dirt, so you get water instead of mud.
+You will still need to filter the water, though.

 Fog Collection